•Quest For Odyssey Campaign • Creative Concept • Directing • Photography • Production•

 Lost In Translation, 2020

-This year has left us all isolated and confused, and I’d be lying if the times I had to pick myself up from the ground were a few.
-I know a few people close to me have felt the same- all individually battling with their demons.
+This year has left us all feeling isolated and confused, and I’d be lying if I said the times I had to pick myself up from the ground were few.
+I know many close to me have felt the same—each individually battling their own demons.

-This photographic series is an ode to the versatility of emotions that many of us have experienced this past year.
-Pain, eagerness, joy, inner peace, confusion- how perplexed and complicated life can be at times.
-Yet, Lost in Translation, is not just a complicated state of being.
-It is a deep desire for unity.
+This photographic series is an ode to the complex range of emotions we’ve all experienced over the past year: pain, eagerness, joy, inner peace, confusion—how perplexing and complicated life can be.
+Yet, Lost in Translation is not just about this complicated state of being.
+It’s also a deep longing for connection and unity.

-Perhaps, we do not have to go through life alone.
+Perhaps we don’t have to face life alone.

-Perhaps when we speak our truth, everything starts to make more sense.
+Perhaps when we speak our truth, things begin to make more sense.

 Norwegian Wood, 2021